Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Controverscial.Com

 Sir James George Frazer was a leading Anthropologist, Folklorist and Classical Scholar.
-A respected academic by his peers and colleagues, he devoted much of his life researching the early history of mankind; he studied, wrote and theorized on the early magical thinking into religious thought.
-His most famous book The Golden Bough: a Study in Magic and Religion, became an instant classic when first it was published in 1890.
+A respected academic by his peers and colleagues he devoted much of his life researching the early history of mankind, on which he studied, wrote and theorized about the early magical thinking into religious thought.
+His most famous book The Golden Bough: a Study in Magic and Religion became an instant classic when first it was published in 1890.

-James George Frazer was a Scotsman, born in Brandon Place, Glasgow in 1854.
-He was the eldest of four children borne by his father Daniel Frazer and his mother Katherine Frazer, nee Bogle.
-Katherine’s grandfather was George Bogle who is reported to have been Warren Hasting’s envoy to Tibet in 1774.
-His father Daniel was a wealthy middle-class Pharmacist who lead the family as devout followers of the Free Church of Scotland into whose doctrines James would be raised.
+James George Frazer was a Scotsman, born in Blythswood Square, Glasgow on the 1st January 1854.
+He was the eldest of four children born by his father Daniel F. Frazer (1821–1900) and his mother Katherine Frazer, nee Bogle (d.
+1899).
+Katherine’s grandfather was George Bogle who is reported to have been Warren Hasting’ envoy to Tibet in 1774.
+His father Daniel was a wealthy partner in the long-established firm of chemists Frazer and Green, he was also a devout follower of the Free Church of Scotland into whose doctrines James was raised.

 In the mid-1860s his father Daniel purchased a new property at Helensburgh on the Gareloch.
-James was enthralled with his new home.
-He would spend hours after school roaming the Loch.
+James was enthralled with his new home and spent many hours after school roaming the Loch.
 There surrounded by mountains and forests, the loch-breeze-wind rippling his shirt and blowing through his hair, he would listen to the faintly echoing bells of the church at Helensburgh.
-Until his middle year’s he would spend most of his holidays at Helensburgh, and later, he would associates these bells with the “Bells of Lake Nemi”, in his book: The Golden Bough.
+James was so enchanted by the place that well into his middle years, he spent many of his holidays at Helensburgh.
+Later he would associate the bells he first heard at Helensburgh with the “Bells of Lake Nemi” in his book: The Golden Bough.

-James was enrolled in Larchfield Academy, where tutored by his headmaster Alexander Mackenzie; he excelled in Latin and Greek.
-He entered Glasgow University in 1869 and studied Latin under George Gilbert Ramsey, Rhetoric under John Veitch and Physics under the great Lord Kelvin (Sir William Thomson) originator of the Second Law of Thermodynamics.
+James was first educated at Springfield Academy and then enrolled at the Larchfield Academy in Helensburgh.
+There he was tutored by his headmaster Alexander Mackenzie and excelled in Latin and Greek.
+Later in 1869 he entered Glasgow University and there studied Latin under George Gilbert Ramsey, Rhetoric under John Veitch and Physics under Lord Kelvin (Sir William Thomson) the originator of the Second Law of Thermodynamics.
+James graduated from Glasgow University with a MA in 1874.

 In 1874 James moved to Cambridge and began studying at Trinity Collage.
 He graduated Cambridge with first-class honors in the Classics tripos in 1878, and due to a dissertation on Plato, was elected to a Title Alpha Fellowship in 1879.
 Over the coming years his fellowship would be renewed three times, in 1885, 1890 and 1895.